learningequality/ka-lite/docs/usermanual/userman_admin.rst

     :focus: #id_username | Enter your username and password using this form!
     :class: screenshot

-* If you have forgotten the username/password combination, simply run ``kalite manage createsuperuser`` from the kalite directory and then follow the instructions.
-If it is critical that you are able to login with your credentials, :doc:`../contact` and we can help you manually reset your login information.
+* If you have forgotten the username/password combination, simply run ``kalite manage createsuperuser``  and then follow the instructions.

 Once you’ve logged in, the next step in the setup process is registering your device with the KA Lite Hub.